COMP122/comp122-f22/models_comp_comm/notes_09_12.md

 ## Today's Agenda
    * Tid-bit on Git Branches:  git tag, git checkout
    * Sketch of a process, with I/O functions (sort)
-   * Slides on Models of Communication and Computation
+   * Slides: Models of Communication and Computation